Entanglement Islands from Hilbert Space Reduction: Introduction

 \section{Introduction}

-The information paradox for evaporating black holes \cite{PhysRevD.14.2460,PhysRevLett.71.3743,Page:2013dx,Mathur:2009hf,Almheiri:2012rt} is one of the most important mysteries in our understanding of nature.
+The information paradox for evaporating black holes \cite{Hawking:1976ra,Page:1993wv,Page:2013dx,Mathur:2009hf,Almheiri:2012rt} is one of the most important mysteries in our understanding of nature.
 It was expected that finding a solution to the information paradox could lead us to a window to understand the quantum theory of gravity.
-The AdS/CFT correspondence \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj}, which relates asymptotically AdS gravity theories with certain conformal field theories with large central charges and strong coupling, provides us a framework to study the quantum aspects of gravity through its field theory dual.
-This is called the holographic property of gravity and is believed to be a general property for gravity theories.
-The holographic property of gravity strongly indicates that the quantum theory of gravity should be manifestly unitary.
+The AdS/CFT correspondence \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj} that equates asymptotically AdS gravitational theories to certain conformal field theories with large central charges and strong coupling, provides us a framework to study the quantum aspects of gravity.
+This is called the holographic nature of gravity and is believed to be a general property for gravitational theories, which strongly indicates that the quantum theory of gravity should be manifestly unitary.
 Nevertheless, a concrete understanding of how the information is preserved during the black hole evaporation is not obvious at all.
-A major breakthrough along this line is the study of quantum entanglement structure of the field theories and their corresponding dual gravity counterparts.
+A major breakthrough on this problem is based on the study of quantum entanglement structure of the holographic field theories.
 In the context of AdS/CFT, the Ryu-Takayanagi (RT) formula \cite{Ryu:2006bv,Ryu:2006ef,Lewkowycz:2013nqa} relates the entanglement entropy of any subregion in the boundary CFT to certain co-dimension two minimal (extremal) surfaces in the bulk which are homologous to the corresponding boundary subregion.
 This formula was further refined to the quantum extremal surface (QES) formula which included the quantum correction from bulk fields \cite{Faulkner:2013ana,Engelhardt:2014gca}\footnote{See \cite{Wall:2012uf,Dong:2016hjy,Akers:2019lzs,Dong:2017xht} for similar refinements of the covariant holographic entanglement entropy proposal in \cite{Hubeny:2007xt}.}.